flare-foundation/docs/docs/infra/observation/deploying.md

 ## Prerequisites

-This guide contains different instructions depending on which Flare Network you want to deploy to, so [make sure you are aware of the available networks](../../dev/reference/network-configs.md).
+This guide contains different instructions depending on which Flare network you want to deploy to, so [make sure you are aware of the available networks](../../tech/flare.md#the-flare-networks).

 === "Flare"